 This section contains the core of our contributions.
 We focus on MPGNNs when applied on random graphs $G_n$ drawn from $\GG_n(W,P)$.
-Specifically, given such a MPGNN, we are interested in its limit as $n$ tends to infinity.
+Specifically, given such an MPGNN, we are interested in its limit as $n$ tends to infinity.
 We show that under mild regularity conditions, such a limit exists and is a cMPGNN.
-Furthermore, we provide some non-asymptotic bounds to control the deviation between a MPGNN and its limit cMPGNN with high probability.
+Furthermore, we provide some non-asymptotic bounds to control the deviation between an MPGNN and its limit cMPGNN with high probability.

 This section is divided in two parts.
-In the first part (Section~\ref{sec: limit of mpgnn on large random graph}), given a MPGNN, we define, when it exists, its associated canonical cMPGNN on $(W,P)$ that we call \textbf{continuous counterpart}.
-The precise definition of this central concept is Definition~\ref{def: construction of continuous limit}: it states how that continuous counterpart is built out of the discrete network as a limit on random graphs $G_n\sim \GG_n(W,P)$ of growing sizes.
+In the first part (\cref{sec: limit of mpgnn on large random graph}), given an MPGNN, we define, \emph{when it exists}, its associated canonical cMPGNN on $(W,P)$ that we call \textbf{continuous counterpart}.
+The precise definition of this central concept is~\cref{def: construction of continuous limit}: it states how that continuous counterpart is built out of the discrete network as a limit on random graphs $G_n\sim \GG_n(W,P)$ of growing sizes.